Kyung Sun Yi-O'Kelly

 The end of “fighting”, “fixing” and “correcting” and the beginning of “choosing”, “healing” and “creating”

-It was much later in my life that I realized that the stress and disharmony I was experiencing was all of my own creation from being unable to control my violent inner selves; impatience, short temper and controlling nature, wanting others to change.
+It was much later in my life that I realized that the stress and disharmony I was experiencing was all of my own creation from being unable to control my violent inner self; impatience, short temper and controlling nature, wanting others to change.
 And worst of it all, I was totally unaware of myself.

 So what made me change?